i404788/git-quick-version/README.md

 ## Assumptions/Goals
 You use `git tag` *sometimes*.

-Your version can be any ASCII printable-string.
-Some protocols might have character constraints, this is not meant for that.
+~Your version can be any ASCII printable-string.
+Some protocols might have character constraints, this is not meant for that.~
+Since version 1.3 this has been added.

 You want your version to be easily readable & accurate with *near-zero* effort and/or overhead.